gjinrexhaj/cellular-automata/README.md

 ###  Overview
 This is an effort to build an open-source cellular automata engine in C++ with raylib.
-Currently, this program is able to simulate Conway's game of life with the following features:
+Currently, this program is able to simulate a selection of popular and experimental cellular automata algorithms with the following features:
 - Customizable environment and cell sizes
 - Customizable colors
+- Frame advancement and regression
 - Adjustable framerate
 - Cell clearing, randomization, and cell placement using the mouse